dj103059/MoviesInformationRetriever/README.md

 We will create an akinator for movies.

 Specifications :
- - Our database is RDF files and the structures is OWL files (we will create our own knowledge base)
+ - Our database is RDF files and the structures is OWL files
+ - we will use the dump of data from linked database movie.
- - We will use SPARQL request with Corese.
+ - We will use SPARQL request with Jena.
  - progamatic language : Java.
  - for symplify the test, we only ask yes/no questions.
  - It will be in english.

- If we have enought time, we will implement the option "Add" who will feed our database (so with SPARQL , we will add some informations in the RDF files)
+We will try to have an intelligent questions generator.

 ------------------------------------------------------